The Emmett Till Case

-In August 1955, a 14-year-old boy from Chicago, Emmett Till, was visiting relatives in Money, Miss.
+In August 1955, a 14-year-old boy from Chicago, Emmett Till, was visiting relatives in Money, Mississippi.
 Although he had experienced segregation up North, he wasn't prepared for life in Mississippi, one of the most heavily segregated states in the country.
-On a dare from a cousin, Emmett flirted with a white woman as he was buying candy in a store -- while leaving, he turned around and said "Bye, baby" to her.
+On a dare from a cousin, Emmett flirted with a white woman as he was buying candy in a store — while leaving, he turned allegedly around and said "Bye, baby" to her.
+(Some other reports say he wolf-whistled at her; others that he said nothing to her.)

 A few nights later, he was taken from his relatives' home by Roy Bryant, the woman's husband and owner of the store, and J.M.
 Milam.
 Three days after Emmett's kidnapping his body was found in the Tallahatchie River, beaten beyond recognition and with a bullet in his skull and barbed wire around his neck.